GateDetector User Guide v.2.x

 • Trigger range threshold - RSSI value that has to be overcame by at least one of two signals so that the transit is saved.
 This threshold is used to avoid transits due to the noisy signals when the tag is far from the gate

-• Out of range threshold – RSSI value over which the tag is considered out of gateway’s range
+• Out of range threshold- RSSI value under which the tag is considered out of gateway's range

 • RSSI filter - type of the filter applied to the signal.
 Kalman filter is the recommended one, since it provides better performance of the Gate Detection algorithm